LSSTDESC/ImageProcessingPipelines/doc/DRPCookbook.rst

 below.

-The target DRP pipeline is described in the LSST Project document `LDM-151 <ls.st/ldm-151>`__, *"LSST Data Management Science Pipelines Design."* We will refer to this document extensively, importing figures and quoting from it as needed.
-In DC1, the simulated images that we produced were so-called "e-images", ecah one of which emulates a calibrated frame; in DC2, we will produce amplifier (science) and accompanying calibration images, and extend the Twinkles pipeline to include instrument signature removal.
+The target DRP pipeline is described in the LSST Project document `LDM-151 <http://ls.st/ldm-151>`__, *"LSST Data Management Science Pipelines Design."* We will refer to this document extensively, importing figures and quoting from it as needed.
+In DC1, the simulated images that we produced were so-called "e-images", each one of which emulates a calibrated frame; in DC2, we will produce amplifier (science) and accompanying calibration images, and extend the Twinkles pipeline to include instrument signature removal.
 We also adopt the recently